How to Optimize Your Google My Business Listing

 Monitor your Analytics and Insights

-Monitoring your Google My Business listing insights is a great way to unveil user interaction with your listing.
-Would you like to know exactly what Google My Business sends your way?
-Consider adding UTM tracking to the website URL and to all posts to be able to distinguish Google My Business traffic from other organic results in your Google Analytics reports:
+Monitoring your Google Business Profile insights is a great way to unveil user interaction with your listing.
+Would you like to know exactly what Google Business Profile sends your way?
+Consider adding UTM tracking to the website URL and to all posts to be able to distinguish Google Business Profile traffic from other organic results in your Google Analytics reports:

 Did you know you can also use phone number tracking, using tools like Callrail or the like?

 So what are you waiting for?
-Follow the steps above to get your Google My Business listing up to snuff in no time.
+Follow the steps above to get your Google Business Profile up to snuff in no time.
 Of course, if you need assistance, we’re only a quick call or email away.

 Be sure to check out our blogs on How to Optimize Your Bing Places for Business Listing and 10 Tourism Marketing Tips for Small Business for Under $5000 A Year for more great tips.